ReevesA1/ansible-bootstrap/README1.md

 ### CYGWIN Method

-- Copy paste this code block into Powershell as Adminastrator (Ctrl+V will copy as a block but only when as Admin for some reason)
+- Copy paste this code block into Powershell as Adminastrator

 ```